 Even after the party at fault admits that they caused the accident, they may later go back on what they said and claim the fault was yours.

-Because of this possibility, it is essential that you get the names and contact information for all witnesses present at the time of the accident, who can confirm (or disprove) the parties' statements later on.
+Because of this possibility, you must get the names and contact information of all witnesses present at the time of the accident, who can confirm (or disprove) the parties' statements later on.